superhero1/ffritz/README-APP.md

   I have seen cableinfo at 35% CPU load for a single HD stream.

 - Don't try to record to some kind of fuse mounted drive (nfs, ovelay, ..).
-  There is a memory leak somewhere which will eventually crash tvheadend or the box.
+  It is too slow and memory buffers will eventually lead to the daemon exceeding its memory limit (-> crash).

 Building the application image
 ==============================